ENERGY COST IN EUROPE

-As we can see from the two graphs shown below, apart from Hungary, Malta, Holland, Cyprus and Italy where there has been a cost reduction, all other states have had a substantial increase in the cost of electricity.
+As we can see from the two graphs shown below, apart from Hungary, Malta, Holland, Cyprus and Italy, where there has been a cost reduction, all other states have had a substantial increase in electricity costs.

 – Expenditure on energy;

 As can be seen from the graph, the cost of energy has an incidence of 50%, most of the costs are extra costs.

 The Vectorium project aims to reduce the electricity bill’s cost by up to 50%.